 Mahajan told CPJ that RFA was "very concerned" about Hoa’s treatment in prison after he recanted his earlier statement.

-He was transferred to that facility in February 2018, situated about 300 miles (500 kilometers) from his native Ha Tinh province, making it more difficult for his family members to make prison visits, according to The 88 Project.
+He was transferred to that facility in February 2018, situated about 300 miles (500 km) from his native Ha Tinh province, making it more difficult for his family members to make prison visits.

 In May 2019, Hoa was physically assaulted by a prison guard and placed in solitary confinement, according to an RFA report that quoted a fellow prisoner.
-While in solitary confinement, he was barred from going outside and was placed under camera surveillance, for four months, according to RFA.
+While in solitary confinement, he was barred from going outside and was placed under camera surveillance for four months.

 Authorities also limited Hoa’s family prison visits, imposing a six-month “separation order” in May 2019, his sister Nguyen Thi Hue told RFA.
 After a prison visit in September 2019, Hue told RFA that prison guards threatened to cut the tendons in the back of Hoa’s legs when he was being held in solitary detention.

-In December 2020, Hoa staged a hunger strike to protest against poor prison conditions, according to an RFA report and Mahajan’s email correspondence with CPJ in September 2021.
+In December 2020, Hoa staged an eight-day hunger strike to protest against poor prison conditions, according to an RFA report and Mahajan’s email correspondence with CPJ in September 2021.

 In July 2021, Hoa was shackled and put into solitary confinement between June 26 and July 1 as punishment for petitions he had made alleging ill-treatment by prison staff, according to The 88 Project, quoting Hoa’s sister.
 He went on a five-day hunger strike to protest against his solitary confinement, the rights group said.